cyclejs-community/component-combinators/documentation/m.md

     settings prioritization).
     - The settings passed in parameter to the computed parent component have the maximum priority.
     - the computed parent component settings have a priority between the two.
-4. the `computeSinks` reducing function computes the parent sinks from the children independent sinks, merged sources, merged settings, and array of children.
+4. the `computeSinks` reducing function computes the parent sinks from the children-independent sinks, merged sources, merged settings, and array of children.

 ## `m :: CombineAllSinksSpecs -> Settings -> Array<Component> -> Component`